 How Do I Know If I’ve Gained A Pound of Muscle or Fat?

 Even if you’ve gained 1-2 pounds of muscle, your body will look firm and compact.
-Or, if the outfit is getting tight, it means maybe you have gained fat because fat is always voluminous and makes your body a little chubby.
+Or, if the outfit is getting tight, it means you may have gained fat because fat is always voluminous and makes your body chubby.

 Now that you know the difference between a pound of fat and a pound of muscle, I’m sure you’ll be able to implement the idea in your fitness routine.
 If you want to lose weight and maintain it for a long time, the best way to do it perfectly is by gaining muscles while burning fat.
 Also, maintaining a healthy lifestyle and eating habits are must things that you need to ensure.